PrathameshThakare1221/Data-Analyst-Projects/README.md

 # Data-Analyst-Projects
-Here are some of my projects which i did while i was Data Analyst inter at Bharat Software Solutions
+Here are some of my projects which i did while i was Data Analyst intern at Bharat Software Solutions